Apply for the Patman Political Engagement Project 2024!

-PEP is a program open to students in their junior year, regardless of major, who are interested in political leadership, broadly defined.
+The Patman Political Engagement Project is open to students in their junior year, regardless of major, who are interested in political leadership, broadly defined.

-The Patman Political Engagement Project (PEP) is a collaboration between the Hart Leadership Program and POLIS: Center for Politics.
-PEP is designed to inspire, cultivate, and prepare future leaders in democracy and provide them pathways to meaningful participation, contributing to more diverse and inclusive political representation at all levels in the United States.
-PEP is open to all Duke undergraduates in their junior year who are interested in political leadership, broadly defined.
+The Patman Political Engagement Project is a collaboration between the Hart Leadership Program and POLIS: Center for Politics.
+The Patman Fellowship is designed to inspire, cultivate, and prepare future leaders in democracy and provide them pathways to meaningful participation, contributing to more diverse and inclusive political representation at all levels in the United States.
+It is open to all Duke undergraduates in their junior year who are interested in political leadership, broadly defined.
 However, the program has a special interest in supporting students from communities who have historically been disenfranchised from or underrepresented in formal political power.
-POLIS and HLP will work collaboratively to nurture the Patman Fellows’ political and leadership abilities through engagement with guest speakers and participation in training and mentoring activities centered on running for political office or building careers in public policy.
+POLIS and HLP work collaboratively to nurture the Patman Fellows’ political and leadership abilities through engagement with guest speakers and participation in training and mentoring activities centered on running for political office or building careers in public policy.

-PEP is supported by a generous gift from the Carrin M. Patman Fund.
+The Patman Fellowship is supported by a generous gift from the Carrin M. Patman Fund.
 Patman was a long-time activist for political reform and inclusive political practices in Texas.
 She successfully lobbied for a law requiring political parties to publicly disseminate their participation rules prior to making decisions.
 On the national level, she led the fight against winner-take-all presidential primaries at the 1976 Democratic National Convention.
 Patman was an advocate for political engagement, and multiple members of her immediate family served in the U.S. House of Representatives and the Texas legislature.

-PEP fellows will be awarded a $3000 stipend for use in the summer between junior and senior year.
+Patman Fellows are awarded a $3000 stipend for use in the summer between junior and senior year.
 These funds can be applied to either a summer internship or to research for an honors thesis.

 Students write two “letters home” during their summer experience in which they reflect on their work and its implications for their own future political engagement.
 Each letter is read and responded to by a Hart faculty member.